 Crafting Literacy: amateur fibre craft and everyday meaning-making (Leverhulme Research Fellowship)

 Amateur fibre crafts, such as knitting and crochet, have long established, yet often tacit, meanings in everyday life.
 As these crafts surge in popularity, these meanings are changing.
 This research aims to develop a conceptual underpinning for understanding amateur fibre craft as a communicative practice through which individuals across diverse communities experience everyday life.
 It does this by developing a conceptualisation of craft as an everyday literacy practice, making the case that this will support a broader understanding of literacy, craft and creativity in policy and practice.
+Publications so far include an article on knitting as everyday meaning making.

 Shared reading group, Lenton (with Dr Kevin Harvey, School of English).